Classic Children’s Literature V

 Emily lives in Jacksonville, Florida.
 Her avocations include bringing classical, sacred, and old-time music to churches, front porches, and street corners, and coaxing as many flowers as possible into her garden.
 These, and a trip to the mountains, are where she loves to find the glimpses of God’s goodness in these sacred ordinary days. email@example.com

-Madeleine Kirkpatrick holds her Bachelor of Arts in English from Evangel University in Springfield, Missouri.
+Madeleine Kirkpatrick is pursuing her MA in English Literature at Missouri State University, and will graduate in the Spring of 2023.
+She holds her BA in English and Multimedia Journalism from Evangel University in Springfield, Missouri.
 Madeleine was classically educated all the way through high school and is passionate about seeing others fall in love with learning.
-She has gotten to see, throughout all of her education, the value and power of critical thinking, reading well, and skillful, effective communication.
+Throughout all of her education and teaching experiences, the value and power of pursuing truth, beauty, and goodness through reading deeply and writing thoughtfully have been at the center of what it means to be a lifelong learner. firstname.lastname@example.org

 Computer: You will need a stable, reliable computer, running with a processor with a speed of 1 GHz or better on one of the following operating systems: Mac OS X with Mac OS 10.7 or later; Windows 8, 7, Vista (with SP1 or later), or XP (with SP3 or later).
 We do not recommend using an iPad or other tablet for joining classes.
 An inexpensive laptop or netbook would be much better solutions, as they enable you to plug an Ethernet cable directly into your computer.
 Please note that Chromebooks are allowed but not preferred, as they do not support certain features of the Zoom video conference software such as breakout sessions and annotation, which may be used by our teachers for class activities.